sous-chefs/memcached/README.md

 ### Cookbooks

-- runit
+- runit (not used by default)
 - yum-epel
 - compat_resource

 ## Attributes

-The following are node attributes are used to configure `/etc/memcached.conf` if using the default.rb recipe.
+The following are node attributes are used to configure the command line options of memcached if using the default.rb recipe.
 They are not used if using the memcached_instance custom resource.

 - `memcached['memory']` - maximum memory for memcached instances.
 - `memcached['user']` - user to run memcached as.